InjuMichorius/InjuMichorius/README.md

-### Hey, I'm Inju Michorius 👋
+# Hey, I'm Inju Michorius 👋
 I want to work as a front-end developer with UI/UX design skills.
 I'm based in Amsterdam.

-fillertext ;)
+achtergrond

-“Live in the leading—the spaces in between the rules.” –Stefan Mumaw
+> “Live in the leading—the spaces in between the rules.” –Stefan Mumaw

+I'm always trying to become the best version of myself.
+I love to play guitar, drink a cold one with the boys and play videogames.
+## What I'm focusing on

 <!--
 **InjuMichorius/InjuMichorius** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.